Kotlin/dokka/docs/topics/dokka-get-started.md

 **Document multi-project builds**

-When documenting [multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html), you need to apply the plugin to every subproject you want to document.
+When documenting [multi-project builds](https://docs.gradle.org/current/userguide/multi_project_builds.html), apply the plugin to every subproject you want to document.
 Share Dokka configuration across subprojects by using one of the following approaches:

 * Convention plugin